SSWConsulting/SSW.Rules.Content/rules/format-new-lines/rule.md

 Figure: Good example - List is used to make information easier to digest
 :::

 **Note:** On the example above, see how changing from "Product Backlog Item" to "PBI" also helps with readability.
+However you should [only use acronyms when you know the recipient is familiar with the term](/avoid-acronyms).
+).